BrunoRakotomalala62/TOUS/replit.md

 # CodeEditor - Online IDE

 ## Overview
 A dynamic code editor platform similar to Replit, built with Node.js, Express, and Monaco Editor.
-Features a dark theme interface with file management, code execution, and live preview capabilities.
+Features a dark theme interface with file management, code execution, live preview capabilities, and an AI coding assistant powered by Puter.js (Claude 3.7 Sonnet - free and unlimited).

 ## Project Structure
 ```